Nevada Energy Metals Inc. (BFF.V) (CVE:BFF) Reaches New 52-Week High at $0.16

-Nevada Energy Metals Inc. (BFF.V) (CVE:BFF)’s share price hit a new 52-week high on Thursday .
-The stock traded as high as C$0.16 and last traded at C$0.16, with a volume of 1000 shares traded.
+Nevada Energy Metals Inc. (BFF.V) (CVE:BFF) hit a new 52-week high during mid-day trading on Thursday .
+The company traded as high as C$0.16 and last traded at C$0.16, with a volume of 1000 shares changing hands.
 The stock had previously closed at C$0.15.

 About Nevada Energy Metals Inc. (BFF.V) (CVE:BFF)